Drahflow/Elymas/doc/execution.md

     ]

 To make everything shorter in the common cases, the two functions `'` and `'*` exist as a convenience.
-`'` takes a string of digits a dot, which specifies input and output argument types, and a function, and invokes `''` appropriately.
+`'` takes a string of digits and a dot, which specifies input and output argument types, and a function, and invokes `''` appropriately.
 Digits before the dot become integers in the input argument array, those after the dot go into the output array.
 Finally `'*` also executes the resulting function right away.